alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 ### Opt-out individual stacks or resources

-If you have any specific problematic resources or stacks, you can always opt-out individual constructs (and their children) by using CDK [Tags](https://docs.aws.amazon.com/cdk/v2/guide/tagging.html):
+If you have any specific problematic resources/stacks, you can opt-out individual constructs (and their children) by using CDK [Tags](https://docs.aws.amazon.com/cdk/v2/guide/tagging.html):

 ```ts
 cdk.Tags.of(scope).remove("Contact");